 - Purple or deep red-coloured vegetables ensure better heart and brain health.

-- Giving white-coloured vegetables like garlic, cauliflower, etc to maintain a good hormonal balance in the body.
+- Giving white-coloured vegetables like garlic, cauliflower, etc. to maintain a good hormonal balance in the body.
+It helps with building the immunity too.

 Facts About Fruits for Children